 Don’t do it alone—find a friend.

-Whatever you hope to accomplish in 2021, teaming up with someone else will likely make it easier and more enjoyable.
+Whatever you hope to accomplish this year, teaming up with someone else will likely make it easier and more enjoyable.
 It can be a friend, family member, significant other, classmate or even a recent acquaintance.
 You can work on the same goals together, or simply keep each other accountable on your progress for different goals.
 Check to see if your university has virtual or in-person clubs, study groups or events to meet other students.
 After a year of lockdowns, quarantine and social distance, it’s more important than ever to have community!
 Working toward something together is the perfect way to stay connected.

 Consider the benefits of therapy.